zachcroft/compsci/README.md

 Iterate over elements in an array.
 If the current element's neighbor on the right is smaller, then swap them.

+### selection_sort.py

+Double loop over the array, placing the lowest remaining element into position.

 ## Search algorithms (compsci/search)

 ### binary_search.py